Advancing Your Career | Career & Finances | Leadership

 The learner can explain their thinking or why they picked a particular answer.

-In turn, this may help get a discussion going that will drive the lesson home.
-Just asking a yes/no question doesn’t leave much room for discussion, and it will not help retention of the material.
+In turn, this may help encourage discussion that will drive the lesson home.
+Just asking a yes/no question doesn’t leave much room for discussion.

 Not Overcomplicating It

-Breaking down the big assignment into small chunks may also help them see the light at the end of the tunnel and not get bogged down on the “big picture.”
+Breaking down the big assignment into small chunks may also help them not get bogged down on the “big picture.”

-After they learn the task well, allow them the opportunity to teach another student the topic; this is a wonderful way to assist them in retention and building their self-esteem!
+After they learn the task well, allow them the opportunity to teach another student; this is a wonderful way to assist them in retention and building their self-esteem!

-Adult learners may have been out of the classroom for a long time before returning; some may have had bad experiences or memories from school.
+Adult learners may have been out of the classroom for a long time, while others might have had bad experiences or memories from school.

 Instructors should create a safe and welcoming environment where adult students can learn and be prepared for any assignments they are given.